-The church was built, as dendrochronological research has shown, at the turn of 1373 and 1374.
+The church in Tarnowo Pałuckie already functioned in the thirteenth century, because it was noted in the obituaries of the Cistercian abbey from Łekno that its parish priest died in 1263.
+Another church was built, as dendrochronological research has shown, at the turn of 1373 and 1374.
 From its origin up to 1835, it was under the auspices of the Cistercians of Łekno and Wągrowiec, who received a privilege from king Casimir the Great for the founding of the city under Magdeburg law.
 Probably in the middle of the 17th century a tower was added.
 In the years 1911-1915 and in the year 1922 the work of securing the temple was carried out.
 Between 1951 and 1952, polychromy was cleaned, and from 1994 to 2002, a complete renovation and maintenance of the church took place.

 Website zabytek.pl, Kościół pw. św.
 Mikołaja Tarnowo Pałuckie.